Classified information: Top Secret (TS)

-Top Secret is the highest level of classified information.
-Information is further compartmented so that specific access using a code word after top secret is a legal way to hide collective and important information.
-Such material would cause "exceptionally grave damage" to national security if made publicly available.
+In many jurisdictions, for example, the United States and United Kingdom, Top Secret (TS) is the highest level of classified information.
 Prior to 1942, the United Kingdom and other members of the British Empire used Most Secret, but this was later changed to match the United States' category name of Top Secret in order to simplify Allied interoperability.

-The Washington Post reported in an investigation entitled "Top Secret America" that, as of 2010, "An estimated 854,000 people ... hold top-secret security clearances" in the United States.
+The unauthorized disclosure of Top Secret information is expected to cause harm and be of grave threat to national security.

 Secret

-Secret material would cause "serious damage" to national security if it were publicly available.
+Secret material is often regarded as causative of "serious damage" to national security if it were publicly available, although not as serious harm as in the case of Top Secret classification.

-In the United States, operational "Secret" information can be marked with an additional "LimDis", to limit distribution.

 Confidential

-Confidential material would cause "damage" or be prejudicial to national security if publicly available.
+Confidential material is material that would cause "damage" or be prejudicial to national security if publicly available.
+It is used in the US since as early as 1936.
+A relatively recent revision of its definition is in Executive Order 13526.

 Restricted

 Restricted material would cause "undesirable effects" if publicly available.
 Some countries do not have such a classification in public sectors, such as commercial industries.
 Such a level is also known as "Private Information".

-Official
+Such a level existed within the US Government during World War II but is no longer used.

+The Official-Sensitive classification replaced the Restricted classification in April 2014 in the UK.
+Unlike information only marked Official, information that belong to this class is of some interest to threat actors.
+Compromise is likely to cause moderate damage to the work or reputation of the organisation and/or the government.

+Controlled

-Official (equivalent to US DOD classification FOUO – For Official Use Only) material forms the generality of government business, public service delivery and commercial activity.
-This includes a diverse range of information, of varying sensitivities, and with differing consequences resulting from compromise or loss.
-Official information must be secured against a threat model that is broadly similar to that faced by a large private company.
+This class of information forms the generality of government business, public service delivery and commercial activity.
+Compared to the higher levels, the consequence of compromise is lower but not nonexistent.

-The Official Sensitive classification replaced the Restricted classification in April 2014 in the UK; Official indicates the previously used Unclassified marking.